 - Women with a large amount of abdominal fat have a greater breast cancer risk than those whose fat is distributed over the hips, buttocks, and lower extremities

-- Both the increased risk of developing breast cancer and dying from it after menopause are believed to be due to increased levels of estrogen in obese women; estrogen levels in postmenopausal women are 50 to 100 percent higher among heavy versus lean women
+- Both the increased risk of developing breast cancer and dying from it after menopause are believed to be due to increased levels of A female sex hormone that is primarily produced by the ovaries.
+Its primary function is to regulate the menstrual cycle and assist in the production of secondary sex characteristics such as breasts.
+It may even play a role in the production of cancer cells in the breast tissue. in obese women; estrogen levels in postmenopausal women are 50 to 100 percent higher among heavy versus lean women

-- Because breast tumors are more difficult to detect in obese women, breast cancer is more likely to be detected at a later stage than lean women, leading to a higher breast cancer mortality rate for obese women
+- Because breast A mass of cells that can be benign or malignant. are more difficult to detect in obese women, breast cancer is more likely to be detected at a later stage than lean women, leading to a higher breast cancer The measure of the number of deaths in a particular population. for obese women

 - African-American women who have a high BMI are more likely to have an advanced stage of breast cancer at diagnosis